For local resources,

-Seeking a Professional Helicopter Pilot Job in New Jersey
+Seeking Professional Helicopter Pilot Jobs in New Jersey

 Brand new helicopter pilots from New Jersey are very limited in the type of piloting jobs in New Jersey they qualify for because new pilots typically don't have enough flight experience.
 Most entry-level helicopter pilot jobs in New Jersey require a minimum of 1,200 flight hours.
 Brand new commercial pilots (those right out of pilot training school) typically have only 220 total flight hours.
 Two-hundred and twenty hours is not a lot of hours.